 This week your child is learning about using familiar addition strategies to work with numbers up to 10.
-Family Letter will come home in your child's backpack tomorrow (12/16/22).
+A Family Letter will come home in your child's backpack tomorrow (12/16/22).

 Hilary Jackson